Mohamedkskdhkshx/Password-Generator/README.md

-Gnerate randome two passwords have length 15 and can copy passwords
+Generate randome two passwords have length 15 and can copy passwords